santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 * Steve Oualline's classic book - *C Elements of Style*
 * Examples provided in Doxygen Manual

 > *The templates use the Qt syle - /\*! as the preffered style for generating documentation using Doxygen.
-The \* always ends on the 80th column and \/ on the 81st!*
+The \* always ends on the 80th column and \/ on the 81st!
+For more styles see (Comment Blocks)[Doxygen/02.Comment-Blocks.md]*

 ## 1. Ignoring comments